 It scans quickly, and ultimately protects you from getting a virus which can then attack your computer.

-In my opinion, this is one of the best things about Yahoo Email because I don’t have to worry about downloading an email with a virus that is then going to mess up my computer.
+In my opinion, this is one of the best things about Yahoo Email — because I don’t have to worry about downloading an email with a virus that is then going to mess up my computer.

 Not So Great Things About Yahoo Email

-I’m certainly willing to put up with a few ads (and even the Chat Rooms for every person in my address book who is online), if it means I get to keep using Yahoo Email for free.
+I’m certainly willing to put up with a few ads (and even the chat rooms for every person in my address book who is online) –if it means I get to keep using Yahoo Email for free.

-More About Yahoo Email
+More About Yahoo Mail

 - Yahoo Mail Advanced Features That I Love